 A specific power of attorney is the simplest power of attorney.
-It has the last function and is very specific as to what a person is authorized to make decisions on for you.
+This type includes the least function.
+It very specifically set out as to what a person is authorized to make decisions on for you.
 You should use this type of POA when you need someone to do one specific thing for you.
 It is also a good choice to use when you require only the completion of one specific transaction such as a POA for a real estate transaction.
-It is very limited to what can be done under the POA.
+It is very limited as to what your attorney has authority to do using the document.

 General Power Of Attorney

 A general power of attorney is used to give a very broad term of use to the attorney.
 With a general Power of Attorney, you are giving the ability to do anything that you can legally do.
 This means that there are very few limits on the attorney.
 You must be able to absolutely trust this person.
 There are limits on certain things that you cannot give away control of.
 For example, that person cannot pass on the general POA to someone else to use.
 Also, if you lose mental capacity, your attorney will no longer be able to make choices for you.
-This is avoided by having either a durable or enduring POA, you ensure that you have someone able to act in case you lose the ability to decide on your own.
+If you use either a durable or enduring POA, you ensure that you have someone able to act in case you lose the ability to decide on your own.

 Enduring Power Of Attorney

 An enduring power of attorney is a POA that gives broad or narrow powers to someone.
 Usually they are broad as they are meant to be used to take over financial decision making for a person to avoid the cost and time in getting trusteeship.
 It is different than the above POAs because it endures past the losing of mental capacity of the donor.
 There is very specific language required inorder to ensure that the documents drafting leads to a valid and acceptable docuement.